 The perfect thing about choosing affordable, common ingredients for your board is that the ingredients may already be in your fridge or pantry!

 I know you’re probably thinking, "I don't want to seem cheap and use snacks that I already have on hand."
 To that, I pose the question, “Who’s going to know?”

 As far as I'm concerned, as long as the ingredients are fresh and not expired, they’re fair game!
 I know I personally have my charcuterie boards made before guests arrive.
 That way guests never know whether the jar of pickles is new or from last week’s grocery run.

 Plan your menu before you go to the store, so you know what items you do and don’t need.

 Now that you know some money-saving tips, let’s put them to the test!

 This grocery list is my go-to when I’m hosting a party for 8-10 people.
 Keeping the four tips above in mind, I’m able to create this delicious spread for under $40.
 Use these ingredients to recreate my board or simply let it inspire you for your own creation!

 |Red and green grape package||$5.99|

 Do you have any affordable ingredients that you include on your charcuterie boards?
-Let us know in the comments how you plan to use these tips to bring your charcuterie board dreams to life!
+Let us know in the comments how you plan to use these tips to bring your charcuterie dreams to life!

 Married to my high school sweetheart.
 Dog mom to a golden retriever pup named Sage.
 Mexican food connoisseur. #1 fan of The Office.
 Just living every day like it’s Pretzel Day.